Skip to main content

 The faculty member is the subject matter expert who provides the course content.
 The instructional designer lends expertise in implementing the course in a professional and pedagogically sound manner.

-Faculty should read and understand the University’s policy regarding intellectual property rights by referring to the University’s Policy IP03, Courseware.
-Additionally, school directors will present faculty with the Courseware Copyright Agreement to be completed for each course prior to the start of its hybrid development.
+Faculty should review the University’s policy regarding intellectual property rights by referring to the University’s Policy IP03, Courseware.
+The Courseware Copyright Agreement is provided on the course approval form.

 Academic Guidelines and Policies